Orasund/Orasund.github.io/_posts/2022-10-08-investigating-design-patterns.md

 furnitureFactory : FurnitureStyle -> FurnitureType -> Furniture
 ```

-An abstract factory pattern is just using a partial function.
+An abstract factory pattern is just a partial function.

 ## ✅ Builder Pattern